SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 As of release 10.16 we plan to update the Web SDK to Angular 14.
 See the [Angular upgrade guide](https://v14.angular.io/guide/update-to-latest-version) for more information on what needs to be changed in your custom application.
 You can use our [default upgrade instructions](https://cumulocity.com/guides/web/upgrade/#update-to-an-newer-version) to update the files provided by the Cumulocity CLI tool.

+##### New default branding

+As of release 10.17 we will update the default branding for all Cumulocity default applications.
+Branded applications will stay branded.
+However as the navigator color changes from a dark color to a light color, the default navigator font color might not work with your branding.
+You can open the branding editor and apply a font color to the navigator already in this version.
+Otherwise, you could end up with a dark font color on a dark background, which might not be readable to your user.

 #### Implemented

 ##### Removal of support for Angular Schema Form